-We will be having 2 quizzes this semester the first quiz will cover chapters 1 & 2.
+We will be having 1 quiz and 3 exams this semester the first quiz will cover chapters 1 & 2.
 We will also have a second quiz later in the semester.
-Most of the material will be covered in exams.
 Students need to be aware that there is a very big difference between a quiz and an exam.
-The quiz is designed to test your basic knowledge of the chapter 1 & 2 material.
+The quiz is designed to test your basic knowledge of the chapter 1 material.
 The exams are much more difficult.
 The exams will not only test to see if you "know the rules", but more importantly, they will test to see if you can apply the rules to client situations and solve problems.
 Many students can "memorize" the tax rules, and recite them, but cannot apply them to client situations.
 My philosophy is that being able to apply the tax rules to solve problems and address client situations is the real indication of how well you understand Taxation.